 Genomic sequencing will be performed using commercially available molecular kits.
-At every study site with a prospective data collection, 100% of the vaccinated SARS-CoV-2 positive cases (i.e. vaccine failures) and a random sample of the unvaccinated SARS-CoV-2 positive cases will be sequenced.
-The size of the random sample will be chosen to obtain a sufficient number of COVID-19 cases with the variant of interest allowing the estimation of variant-and brand-specific CVE with an expected 95% CI length ≤70% (See Section 14.11.11, Table 6).
+At every study site with a prospective data collection, 100% of the vaccinated SARS-CoV-2 positive cases (i.e. vaccine failures) for the brands of interest and a random sample of the unvaccinated SARS-CoV-2 positive cases will be sequenced.
+The size of the random sample will be chosen to obtain a sufficient number of COVID-19 cases with the variant of interest allowing the estimation of variant-and brand-specific CVE with an expected 95% CI length \leq 70% (See Section Sample size considerations).